-Water at UO is used for dorm showers, kitchen and bathroom sinks, drinking fountains, the Student Rec Center’s swimming pool, and so on.
+Water at UO is used for dorm showers, sinks, toilets, drinking fountains, the Student Rec Center’s swimming pool, cooling buildings, and so on.
 We also use water to keep campus landscaping healthy and beautiful.

-The monthly summary graph shows UO’s water usage year over year.
-You can toggle the graphic to see the water usage in total or per square foot of building space (although the total water used represents all of campus, both indoors and outdoors).
-The background wave shows the maximum and minimum amounts of water used that year.
+The “Yearly summary” graph shows UO’s water usage year over year.
+You can toggle the graphic to see the water usage in total or per square foot of building space (although the total water used represents all campus consumption, both indoors and outdoors).
+The background wave shows the monthly maximum and minimum amounts of water used that year.
 We have presented both of these views to show that even with increased building square footage, the university is decreasing our overall water usage in recent years.
 These metrics showcase efforts on campus to increase water efficiency through building features and reducing water usage for landscaping.

 The “Detailed usage” graph presents a more granular look at UO’s water consumption.
 Play with the settings to see smaller or larger spans of time.
 The data show building water consumption in black.
 Water used for irrigation and building cooling in green cause the summer spikes in total water consumption.